sul-dlss-deprecated/geohydra/README.md

 -----

     % bundle install
+    % rake spec
     % rake yard

 Utilities
 ---------

-To assemble the workspace, populate the geomdtk.stage directory with _druid_.zip files which contain the Shapefiles files.
+To assemble the workspace, populate the geomdtk.stage directory with `druid.zip` files which contain the Shapefiles files.

     % bundle exec bin/assemble.rb